WangJieying/SSDMD-resources/Replication.md

-The source code of DMD image compression can be accessed by: https://www.dropbox.com/home/CDMD-code.
+The source code of SSDMD image compression can be accessed by: https://github.com/WangJieying/SSDMD-code

 **How to build:**